-history of adult victimization, including domestic violence and sexual abuse, and imminent and long-term safety concerns.
+history of adult victimization, including domestic violence and sexual abuse, and imminent and long-term safety concerns;

+evaluation of cognitive, language, motor, behavioral, and social-emotional development, when serving children/youth; and

+consideration of involvement in education, child welfare, and/or juvenile justice systems, when serving children/youth.

-NA The organization only provides basic emergency shelter.
+NA The organization only provides a basic level of emergency shelter and does not conduct assessments.

-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
-The assessment elements of the Matrix can be talored according to the needs of specific individuals or service design.
+Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
+The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

-Interpretation: Personnel that conduct assessments should be aware of the indicators of a potential trafficking victim, including, but not limited to: evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older male boyfriend or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.
+Interpretation: Personnel that conduct assessments should be aware of the indicators of a potential trafficking victim, including, but not limited to: evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older significant other or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.
 Several tools are available to help identify a potential victim of trafficking and determine next steps toward an appropriate course of treatment.
 Examples of these tools include, but are not limited to, the Rapid Screening Tool for Child Trafficking and the Comprehensive Screening and Safety Tool for Child Trafficking.

-Examples: Regarding element (n), assessments may explore a range of adverse childhood experiences (ACEs), such as emotional, physical, and sexual abuse; violence in the home; household substance use; mental illness in the household; parental divorce or separation; household members with criminal justice involvement; and emotional and physical neglect.
+Examples: Regarding element (m), assessments may explore a range of adverse childhood experiences (ACEs), such as emotional, physical, and sexual abuse; violence in the home; household substance use; mental illness in the household; parental divorce or separation; household members with criminal justice involvement; and emotional and physical neglect.

-SH 3.07

-Children and youth receive a comprehensive, age-appropriate assessment that:

-evaluates their cognitive, language, motor, behavioral, and social-emotional development; and

-takes into account involvement in education, child welfare, and/or juvenile justice systems.

-NA The organization only provides basic emergency shelter.
-NA The organization does not admit families with children or children and youth without their parents.

-Interpretation: To help decrease family rejection and increase family support for youth who identify as LGBTQ, the assessment should include a network inventory of family relationships, experiences with family rejection, capacity for increasing family acceptance and support, and specific culturally-appropriate education and guidance.

-SH 3.08

-Programs facilitate access to the continuum of services through active collaboration with other homelessness service providers and community resources.

-Examples: Organizations may collaborate through their community's coordinated entry processes, if available.
-Coordinated entry provides equal, nondiscriminatory access to appropriate services regardless of where service recipients present for assistance, and connects service recipients to all available community programs and services, as appropriate.
-Coordinated entry processes provide access to providers delivering a wide range of services, including both homeless-specific programs and services for the general population.
-Examples include shelters for domestic violence survivors, runaway and homeless youth programs, street outreach services, homelessness prevention programs, emergency shelters, transitional housing, permanent supportive housing, rapid re-housing, programs for veterans, LGBTQ-affirming services and supports, providers of mainstream benefits and services, health and mental health clinics, employment services, and child development programs.

 SH 4: Service Planning and Monitoring

-Each service recipient participates in the development and ongoing review of a service plan that is the basis for delivery of appropriate services and support.
+Individuals participate in the development and ongoing review of service plans that are the basis for delivery of appropriate services and support.

+Interpretation: Implementation of this core concept may vary based on both the nature of services provided and the needs and circumstances of persons served.
+For example, some emergency shelters may work with persons served to develop “housing plans” that focus solely on connecting individuals to a safe and stable living arrangement.
+Furthermore, given that some individuals and families may only stay in an emergency shelter for a brief time, a plan may not be developed for every person who walks through the shelter’s door.
+Planning will be most important when individuals use the shelter on a long-term or recurring basis.

+When an organization serves children placed by a public child welfare agency and the caseworker is responsible for service planning and monitoring, the organization can: (1) provide documentation of this arrangement; and (2) demonstrate how it collaborates with the child welfare agency to support standards implementation.

+NA The organization only provides a basic level of emergency shelter and does not develop service plans.

 SH 4.01